-Hotel Check-In at The Otesaga Resort Hotel (1-2 hours)
+The Otesaga Resort Hotel (1-2 hours)

 Situated in a picturesque lakeside setting, The Otesaga Resort Hotel provides elegant, luxury accommodations amid the best of Cooperstown.
 Built in 1909, the property occupies 700 feet of lakefront on the southern shore of Lake Otsego, the famed "Glimmerglass" of James Fenimore Cooper"s novels.
 Selected as a member of the prestigious Historic Hotels of America by the National Trust for Historic Preservation, The Otesaga is reminiscent of a genteel era, when a gracious welcome was the standard.
 Drop off near the Hawkeye Grill Entrance on the left side facing front.
 Free bus parking to the far left of the lot.